pascal-fb-martin/houserelays/README.md

 This way relay boards may be installed at convenient points across the home, and be accessed by separate applications independently of the relays or applications physical locations.

+This program implements the House control web service and API.

 ## Installation.

 * Install the OpenSSL development package(s).